Mulberry Group: Stores and factories

 Mulberry has stores throughout the UK and all over the world including Europe, the US, Australia and Asia.
-It has registered offices in Somerset, London and New York City.
+It has registered offices in Shepton Mallet, London and New York City.
 Mulberry continues to make designer leather goods at its original Somerset factory, called The Rookery.
 In summer 2013 Mulberry's second factory, also based in Somerset, started production.
 It was formally named 'The Willows' in March 2014, after the nearby Willow Man sculpture.